lukatavcer/open_meteo/README.md

 A Vue.js application that displays weather information using the [Open Meteo API](https://open-meteo.com/en/docs).

+## Live Demo
+The site is available at: https://lukatavcer.github.io/open_meteo/

 ## Architecture Overview

 The application follows a modular architecture designed for scalability and maintainability: